Kristina01111000/Drws_site/README.md

 - He will email me about next weeks meeting maybe @ 2:30, maybe not happening
 - Email him wednesday about the meeting
 - make sure he understands how to get to google analytics
+- make chats for the origins part 1 chat page